 When Matthew Khoo took over the reins of ICD Property in 2013 it was where he hoped his career was heading.

-ICD, based in Melbourne, was launched in 2009 by Michael, focused mainly on suburban projects across Australia and Auckland.
+Melbourne-based ICD, was launched in 2009 by Michael, focused mainly on suburban projects across Australia and Auckland.

 The EQ tower at 135 A’Beckett Street came next, alongside the 65 level tower Aspire Melbourne in King Street, finished in 2023 and a huge project underway in Adelaide Market Central Market where ICD is about to double the size of the already substantial foodie destination.